Call Recording Kit Installation

 Step 12: In this closeup of the punchdown block you can see on the right side all of the wires going to the Telco cable.
 These come in pairs.
 We’ve labeled phone line #1 as the first row and second row, then phone line #2 as the third and fourth rows.
 The wires on the left come from a regular phone line

 Step 13: Here is another closeup of the Punchdown block.
 I’ve put numbers above columns 1, 2, 3, and 4.
 Columns 1 and 2 are connected underneath the punchdown block, and so are columns 3 and 4.
 The easiest way to connect your phone lines is to directly connect into column 3 since it’s already attached to column 4.
-However the advantage to connecting to column 1 instead, is that you are now more flexible if you need to make changes later on.
+However, the advantage of connecting to column 1 instead, is that you are now more flexible if you need to make changes later on.
 This could save you some rewiring later.
-If you connect to column 1, remember that means you’re also connected automatically to column 2.
+If you connect to column 1, remember that means you’ve also connected automatically to column 2.
 So you can put what is called a bridge clip across the gap between 2 and 3.
 The nice thing about the bridge clip is that it’s easy to slip on and off.

 Step 14: Now that we’ve decided to connect to column #1 we slide each wire for this phone line into a metal V slot.
-Notice that we’ve lined up the two white wires on the 1st row, and the two blue colored wires on the 2nd row.
+Notice that we’ve lined up the two white wires on the 1st row, and the two blue-colored wires on the 2nd row.

 Step 15: To push the wires down into the metal V slots use a punchdown tool.

 Step 16: Slide the punchdown tool over the metal V of the slot which has the phone wire in it.
-It will slide the wire down to the bottom and strip plastic off the sides in one movement with a “click” sound when it reaches the bottom.
+It will slide the wire down to the bottom and strip the plastic off the sides in one movement with a “click” sound when it reaches the bottom.
 Do this for the two wires of each phone

 Step 17: This is a bridge clip.

 Step 18: Snap the bridge clip into place between columns 2 and 3.
-Remember to put a bridge clip in for each of rows.
+Remember to put a bridge clip in for each of the rows.
 This will connect your phone line to channel 1 on the call recording card.
 Repeat this step for each phone you want to connect

 Step 19: Bridge clips can be removed easily for testing or to move a phone line to a different channel